hmunduri/MIT6.00.1x/PSET2/README.md

 **Updated balance each month** = (Monthly unpaid balance) + (Monthly interest rate x Monthly unpaid balance)

-Note that the grading script looks for the order in which each value is printed out.
-We provide sample test cases below; we suggest you develop your code on your own machine, and make sure your code passes the sample test cases, before you paste it into the box below.

-Test Cases to Test Your Code With.
-Be sure to test these on your own machine - and that you get the same output! - before running your code on this webpage!
-Click to See Problem 1 Test Cases

-The code you paste into the following box should not specify the values for the variables `balance`, `annualInterestRate`, or `monthlyPaymentRate` - our test code will define those values before testing your submission.

 ## Problem 2.
 Paying debt off in a year
 Now write a program that calculates the minimum fixed monthly payment needed in order pay off a credit card balance within 12 months.
 By a fixed monthly payment, we mean a single number which does not change each month, but instead is a constant amount that will be paid each month.